Back To Search Results

 • Neonatal team - in case of need for resuscitation

-• Theatre team - in case of failure to progress and an emergency cesarean section will be required.
+• Theatre team - in case of failure to progress, an emergency cesarean section is required.

 Preparation

 No specific preparation is required for face or brow presentation.
-However, it is essential to discuss the labor options with the mother and birthing partner and inform members of the neonatal, anesthetic, and theatre co-ordinating teams.
+However, discussing the labor options with the mother and birthing partner and informing members of the neonatal, anesthetic, and theatre co-ordinating teams is essential.

 Technique or Treatment